phpflo/PhpFloBundle/README.md

       - {name: asm_phpflo.component, alias: read_file}

 ```
 You can name the service whatever you want: The only two important things are the tags.
-It needs name "asm_phpflo.component" to be found in compiler pass and the alias will be used as component name for the graph file.
+It needs name "phpflo.component" to be found in compiler pass and the alias will be used as component name for the graph file.

 **graph file** (app/config/my_graph.json)
 ```json